 Security

 When building apps with Interval, it's helpful to understand the boundaries of how and where code is being executed.
-We've created a hybrid architecture under which business logic and secrets live within your infrastructure and the rendering of interfaces for your tools is handled through Interval.
+We've created a hybrid architecture under which business logic and secrets live within your app codebase and the rendering of interfaces for your tools is handled through an Interval Server instance.

 By example, let's step through this simple app which imports the Interval SDK, written in a JavaScript codebase: